Kanye West ‘All Smiles’ During ‘Celebrity Family Feud’ Appearance

 Despite this noble cause, the sisters decided that since both teams were playing for Children’s Hospital Los Angeles, and because Kanye is the biggest fan of the show there, the two decided to opt for Kim and Kanye to sub in for them in the final round of the game.

-Although the duo did not succeed in the normal games, they did significantly better in the “fast money round”, where they had to rattle off answers to multiple questions in a much quicker fashion.
+Although the duo did not succeed in the normal games, they did significantly better in the “fast money round,” where they had to rattle off answers to multiple questions in a much quicker fashion.

 Kim stepped up first and managed to rack up 147 out of the 200 points before she stepped off for Kanye to contribute, with him exceeding the necessary 200 points for the charitable donation by his second correct answer.

-Kanye has been enjoying success recently with the releases of his ye and Kids See Ghosts projects, already nabbing all the top spots on iTunes, another number one album on Billboard, and a single in the top ten.
+Kanye has been enjoying success recently with the releases of his Ye and Kids See Ghosts projects, already nabbing all the top spots on iTunes, another No. 1 album on Billboard, and a single in the top 10.